-SEATTLE: Taproot Theatre Company has announced its 2017 season, including three world premieres, a murder mystery, and a comedy.
+SEATTLE: Taproot Theatre Company has announced its 2018 season, featuring five mainstage productions.

 Taproot Theatre Company, founded in 1976, brings entertainment to the Pacific Northwest with its two performance spaces, acting studio, and touring program.